sridivya-web/Williams-Sonoma-Challenge/README.md

 ## Running The App

-Go to your visual studio code, select the folder you created the project Go to your terminal and Enter npm i or npm install when everything is installed
+Go to your visual studio code, select the folder you created in the project Go to your terminal and Enter npm i or npm install After all the packages are installed
-Enter
-### 'npm start'

 In the project directory, you can run: